MileHacker Logo

 Prescription & OTC Meds

-Have enough prescription medications in original packaging with a copy of the prescription and doctor's letter.
+Have enough prescription medications in original packaging with a copy of the prescription and physician's letter.
 Pack over-the-counter medications for cold, flu, indigestion, and motion sickness for trips.
 For Mount Rinjani trekkers, consult your doctor about altitude sickness.

 Medication Notes